How Divorce Attorneys Can Leverage a Financial Advisor | Free Webinar

 How Much Is the Credit Worth?

 The amount of credit awarded is based on several factors including the type of institution you attended and the number of applicants.
 Priority is given to applicants who have not received the credit in the past.
-This past year more than 9,300 Maryland residents received the tax credit in the amount of $966 each, totaling $8,996,358 in tax credits statewide.
+In 2024, 9,300 Maryland taxpayers received the Student Loan Debt Relief Tax Credit, totaling $8,996,358 in tax credits.
+The average credit amount was $966 per recipient, according to the Maryland Higher Education Commission.

 With that money saved on your Maryland taxes, you must use the credited amount to pay down your student loan debts in either a one-time payment or through monthly payments within three years after the credit has been awarded.